 There’s no place for racism in Victoria – resource centre

 To support community organisations and others to help us tackle racism, we’ve prepared a stakeholder kit and some resources focused on helping multicultural and multifaith communities understand and exercise their rights.

 How we can help

-If you have a question about discrimination, sexual harassment or vilification or would like more information about how Victoria’s Charter protects your human rights during the COVID-19 pandemic, we’re here to help.
+If you have a question about discrimination, sexual harassment or vilification or would like more information about how Victoria’s Charter protects your human rights, we’re here to help.

 Our enquiries team can help you understand Victoria’s anti-discrimination laws and how you can make a complaint if you choose to.
 And if we can’t answer your question, we’ll try to help you find someone who can.

 - Contact us via live chat – you can request a call-back if you’d like to speak to someone directly